Army Stadium, Rawalpindi

-Army Stadium is a multi-purpose stadium in Rawalpindi, Pakistan with 7,000 seats.

-It is the home of the Pakistan Army FC and is also used by Pakistan Army sportsmen for training purposes.
+Army Stadium is an association football stadium in Rawalpindi, Pakistan with 7,000 seats.
+The stadium is part of the wider Army Sports Complex.
+It is the home of the Pakistan Army FC.

 History

+Army Stadium has historically formed part of the Pakistan Army's sports infrastructure in Rawalpindi.
+During the 1950s and 1960s, Brigadier Cuthbert Rodham, president of the Army Sports Control Board, oversaw the training of Army athletes at the stadium.

 From 1963 till 1967, the stadium was used as venue for the All-Pakistan Mohammad Ali Bogra Memorial Football Tournament, an invitational tournament named after deceased Mohammad Ali Bogra, and organised by Rawalpindi based East-West Pakistan Union Football Club committee.
 The tournament regularly featured prominent Pakistan figures attending such as Ayub Khan.
+The stadium featured all four editions of the tournament in 1963, 1964, 1966, and 1967.